survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Entries tell webpack where to start parsing the application.
 In multi-page applications, you have an entry per page.
 Or you could have a configuration per entry as discussed later in this chapter.

-It's good to note that all output related paths that you see in the configuration are resolved against `output.path` meaning that if you had an output related option somewhere and wrote `styles/[name].css` to it, and had set your `output.path' to your project directory found at `~/Documents/Sites/Example/build`, webpack would output the `styles` directory below the output path to `~/Documents/Sites/Example/build/styles/[name].css`.
+All output related paths you see in the configuration are resolved against the `output.path` field.
+If you had an output relation option somewhere and wrote `styles/[name].css`, that would be expanded so that you get `<output.path> + <specific path>`.
+Example: *~/webpack-demo/build/styles/[name].css*.

 To illustrate how to connect `entry` and `output` with `HtmlWebpackPlugin`, consider the code below: